-MB 220 - Externship
+MB 220 - Externship 4 Credits

 The externship is an extension of classroom training.
 As with other program coursework, students do not receive compensation by Ross or the site during Externship.
 During the Externship, students will spend 110 hours off-site at a clinical facility where they will receive hands-on experience in a doctor's office, clinic or other medical setting.
 Students will also spend two (2) hours per week using the student learning management system, (a total of 10 hours) where students focus on developing the required soft-skills and professional development needed to be successful in the healthcare workplace.
 Students who need additional help with program-specific skills will have the opportunity to request to work with a faculty member in a non-threatening environment to advance their skill-set.
 Ross College will identify and approve Externship sites prior to any student beginning an Externship experience at any site.
 Students seeking to identify an externship site addressing specific interests or other needs must do so under the direction of the Career Development Representative.
-A site visit and site approval must be completed by Ross College personnel and site supervision will be conducted in compliance with accrediting standards.
+A site visit and site approval must be completed by Ross College for any student developed Externship experience.
+Student performance will be evaluated by Ross College personnel and site supervision will be conducted in compliance with accrediting standards.
 Prerequisite: Completion of all other courses in the Medical Insurance Billing and Office Administration Program.